OldSchoolNewWorld/OSNW-Exception-Handling-Models/OSNW Exception Handling Models/README.md

 'CaughtEx.Data. can be updated when an exception is caught, to identify specific conditions under which an exception is thrown.
 Examples of that would include edge cases and incompatible states.
-Conditional breakpoints can then be used to only stop a debug session at the breakpoint of interest.
+Conditional breakpoints can then be used to only stop a debug session at the argument value(s) of interest.
 See [System.Exception.Data](https://learn.microsoft.com/en-us/dotnet/api/system.exception.data?view=net-9.0).